stujones11/shooter/shooter/README.md

 			-- Range (in nodes) of each shot step = 30,
 			-- Distance per `shooter_rounds_update_time`
+		shots = 1,
+			-- Number of shots fired per `round` spread = 10,
+			-- Spread of shots in degrees if `shots` > 1
-		tool_caps = {
+			-- Uses a sunflower seed arrangement for even distributuion tool_caps = {
 			-- Tool capabilities, used for object/player damage full_punch_interval = 1.0,